Antagonizta777/Antagonizta777/README.md

 🎓 I am a senior Computer Science student at **Southern New Hampshire University** with a concentration in **Project Management for STEM**.

-I am passionate about building software applications, exploring artificial intelligence, developing web solutions, and creating interactive experiences through game development.
+I am passionate about building software applications, exploring artificial intelligence, developing web solutions, and creating interactive experiences.

+Many of my academic and personal projects are currently private while I continue refining them, documenting my work, and preparing selected projects for public showcase.

-I enjoy solving problems, learning new technologies, and improving my skills through hands-on projects.
+I enjoy solving problems, learning new technologies, and improving my skills through hands-on development.

 > 💙 Programming means continuous learning and adaptability.